pakkinlau/pakkinlau/README.md

 ## 🏘Open Source Gists

 ### Status: Deployment Stage 🐲

+Software engineering
+- [print_dir_tree.py](https://gist.github.com/pakkinlau/fe7ed183e6552999f6fd74aa258802e0): Recursively prints text that contain a tree structure representing the folders and files in a given directory.
+It  provides insights to LLM or human developer into the structure of a package.

 Format change
 - [gpt2md.py](https://gist.github.com/pakkinlau/e8f55eb16a6611315d2908b00f226890): A python script that convert the mathematics LaTeX format that you can copy from ChatGPT, into the LaTeX format that markdown (such as Obsidian) can display.